 Image Source: Android Authority

-There were a few jaw-dropping moments at I/O, including when they released a video of Google Assistant calling a hair salon and having a completely natural conversation with the person who answered.
-It didn’t feel robotic or like AI at all.
-The feature, called Google Duplex, could be the future of scheduling appointments — or anything really.
-There were other AI-driven projects all over I/O, including Smart Compose, which will essentially write emails for you (powered by AI) — and yes, the example they used on stage was setting up a “Taco Tuesday” with friends.
+There were some amazing moments at I/O, like when they showed a video of Google Assistant calling a hair salon and having a totally natural chat with the person who picked up.
+It didn’t come off as robotic or like AI at all.
+The feature, called Google Duplex, might change how we schedule appointments — or anything else, really.
+There were other AI projects throughout I/O, including Smart Compose, which can basically write emails for you (powered by AI) — and yes, the example they demonstrated on stage was arranging a “Taco Tuesday” with friends.

 What this means for mobile marketers: All the big tech companies are doubling down on AI now, so you absolutely need a plan for how you’re going to interact within these ecosystems.
 How will you use Google Assistant?
 (More on that in one second.)
 Will you roll more AI into your mobile offerings?
 As the big tech companies deploy more and more AI-driven features, they evolve from “nice to haves” into “need to haves,” so if your app doesn’t have this degree of effortless completion or personalization, people may begin to turn away.
 In short: what AI-type features are you incorporating to help your service stay relevant?